Variable Scopes

 variables

-- Function scoped variables, only exist within the function execution.
-Referred to asvar
+- Function-scoped variables only exist within the function execution.
+Referred to as var

 - Incoming variables to a function